QPG-MIT/optiverse/docs/INSPECT_WAVEPLATE_FIX.md

     # ... calculate pol2 ...

     # Create a RayPath for the segment UP TO the waveplate with OLD polarization
-    # This ensures the pipette tool shows correct polarization before the waveplate
+    # This ensures the inspect tool shows correct polarization before the waveplate
     if len(pts) >= 2:
         a = int(255 * max(0.0, min(1.0, I)))
         paths.append(RayPath(pts, (base_rgb[0], base_rgb[1], base_rgb[2], a), pol, wl))